How Long Does Concrete Take to Dry?

 What Makes Concrete Harden?

 Changes happen inside the concrete mixture both during and after the curing process.
 When cement is mixed with water, rock-like crystals begin growing, giving the soon-to-be concrete its strength.
-The concrete’s moisture levels and temperature must stay in the right range — the wrong amount of water causes cracks or shrinking and prevents crystal growth.
+The temperature range and moisture levels must be within the correct limits — the wrong amount of water causes cracks or shrinking and prevents crystal growth.
 When the concrete gets too cold, the crystal reaction process stops entirely.

 Specific hardness levels vary depending on the concrete mixture’s specific ingredients and proportions.
 Some concrete pourers rely on strength and hardening accelerant methods like steam, heating coils or heated forms.
 Never attempt this on your own, as it’s not suitable for every application, and incorrect acceleration can leave you with damaged concrete and wasted materials.